I’m not sure what I intend for this picture to indicate:

 Non-Nootropic Drugs for ADD/ADHD

-Marketed under the brand names Namenda, Auxura, & Ebixa, Memantine is a non-nootropic drug that acts on the glutamatergic system through blocking NMDA receptors.
+Marketed under the brand names Namenda, Auxura, and Ebixa, Memantine is a non-nootropic drug that acts on the glutamatergic system through blocking NMDA receptors.
 I reiterate: I say “non-nootropic” based on these drugs’ risk of side effect, a disqualifying attribute according to the traditional definition of nootropics.

 Even so, Memantine deserves special attention for the high number of research that validates Memantine’s use as an Adderall alternative therapy to ADHD (study, study, review).
 Unlike the nootropics covered thus far, Memantine isn’t recommended for recreational boosts on cognition, as consuming beyond therapeutic measures of Memantine has been linked to adverse effects.